Office of the Inspector General of the United States Army: Current role

 The Inspector General of the United States Army reports to the United States Secretary of the Army (SA) and the Chief of Staff of the United States Army (CSA).
-The IG investigates and reports on the "discipline, efficiency, economy, morale, training, and readiness" of the army, and acts as the "eyes, ears, voice, and conscience" of the SA and CSA.
+Modern Inspectors General of the Army are confirmed by Congress at the rank of lieutenant general (O-9 paygrade).
+The Army IG System investigates and reports on the "discipline, efficiency, economy, morale, training, and readiness" of the Army, and acts as the "eyes, ears, voice, and conscience" of the SA and CSA.
 The inspectorate is authorized to undertake any investigations where they see necessary, and cooperates with the Office of the Inspector General, U.S. Department of Defense.
-The inspector is also responsible for inspecting various issues in the army including alleged problems within the army.
+The inspector is also responsible for inspecting various issues in the Army including alleged problems within the Army.

 The OTIG is composed of officers, non-commissioned officers, and DA civilians.
-It has a field operating agency, the United States Army Inspector General Agency, which comprises operational and support divisions.
-Any inspector is required to take the Inspector General oath:
+It has a field operating agency, the United States Army Inspector General Agency, comprising inspections, investigations, assistance, operations, and support divisions.
+All inspectors general are required complete a three-week basic IG course at The Inspector general School (TIGS), Fort Belvoir, Virginia.
+Graduates take the Inspector General oath before commencing IG duty at their assigned post:

-The Inspection Division has inspected or reviewed soldier readiness programs, risk management programs, anti-terrorism and force protection, extremist group activities, homosexual conduct policy implementation, and the No Gun Ri massacre during the Korean War.
+The Inspections Division has inspected or reviewed soldier training and readiness programs, risk management programs, anti-terrorism and force protection, extremist group activities, homosexual conduct policy implementation, and the No Gun Ri massacre during the Korean War.